CISecurity/ControlsAssessmentSpecification/control-1/control-1.1.rst

 Inputs
 -----------
-#. :code:`GV1`: Detailed Enterprise Asset Inventory - The enterprise's list of current approved inventory to include all assests as outlined in the safeguard.
+#. :code:`GV1`: Detailed Enterprise Asset Inventory - The enterprise's list of current approved inventory to include all assets as outlined in the safeguard.
 This list is a mix of manual and tool-generated endpoints that includes information such as authorized, non-authorized, IP address, device type and any other information as defined by the enterprise.
 #.
 Aggregate Enterprise Asset Inventory - The enterprise's list of all devices detected, manually or through automated scans, since the last update to :code:`GV1`.
 #.
 Date of last update to the Detailed Enterprise Asset Inventory